-Working in a hostel can be a perfect way to save while travelling, getting to know new people from all over the world and get a job experience.
-Although it might look like it’s fun, it is also a hard work.
+Working in a hostel can be a perfect way to save while travelling, getting to know new people from all over the world and get job experience.
+Although it might look like it’s fun, it is also hard work.
 Not all can survive behind the front desk.

 But work is work and it needs to be done.
 Apart from all the basic stuff that you usually do in the reception like checking-ins, checking-outs, reservations, information etc. there are lots of situations you need to face and resolve.

 Top 10 hostel skills:

-- Be organized.
 On the beginning of your shift create a scheme of the things you need to do.
 I know that there are tons of things coming out during work but keep your head cool.
 Resolve all the current issues and surprises and if you still have time come back to the scheme…or just chill out 🙂

-- Be creative.
-Hostel is about people.
+The hostel is about people.
 So they are the most important.
 For a good hostel worker there is no such thing as impossible.
 To solve the problem you need to come up with good, fast ideas that will satisfy both: the hostel guest and you.

-- Be fast.
 In resolving all the issues.
 No one likes to wait, especially tourists.

-In any circumstances you should always keep your head cool.
-Whenever there is overbooking, reservation that is not in the system (and OMG we are fully booked!!), the sink is broken and water is all over the floor, etc…please, DON’T PANIC!
+In any circumstances, you should always keep your head cool.
+Whenever there is overbooking, a reservation that is not in the system (and OMG we are fully booked!!), the sink is broken and water is all over the floor, etc…please, DON’T PANIC!
 Take it as a challenge and remember that everything has a solution!
 Use your head, try to do what is in your possibilities and in case of emergency call appropriate help.

-- Be happy and positive.
-When guests are arriving to the hostel welcome them with a smile.
-After all they might had travelled 20 hours and are exhausted, so happy and nice person in the reception might be exactly what they need to feel better in a new place.
-I know that there are some kind of people that might be a pain in the ass but nevertheless they might still be your guests.
+When guests are arriving at the hostel welcome them with a smile.
+After all, they might have travelled 20 hours and are exhausted, so happy and nice person in the reception might be exactly what they need to feel better in a new place.
+I know that there is some kind of people that might be a pain in the ass but nevertheless they might still be your guests.
 So don’t forget about your smile and nice attitude.
-Of course if someone is disrespecting you, you don’t need to accept it.
+Of course, if someone is disrespecting you, you don’t need to accept it.
 Receptionist or not you are still a human being that deserves respect.

 Do not forget to be prepared for absolutely EVERYTHING!
-And of course be social 🙂 treat hostel guests as you would like to be treated.
+And of course, be social 🙂 treat hostel guests as you would like to be treated.

 In your opinion what skills are essential while working in the hostel?